NREL/buildstockbatch/docs/workflow_generators/residential_hpxml.rst

 - ``utility_bills`` (optional): Add these arguments to the `BuildExistingModel`_ measure for performing utility bill calculations.

   - ``scenario_name``: Name of the utility bills scenario.
   - ``simple_filepath``: File with all fixed charges / marginal rates for each option of a chosen parameter (e.g., State).
 These will override any fixed charges / marginal rates specified in the YML file.
+File path is relative to buildstock_directory's `resources`_ folder.
   - ``detailed_filepath``: File with electricity tariff path for each option of a chosen parameter (e.g., County).
 File may also contain all fixed charges / marginal rates.
+File path is relative to buildstock_directory's `resources`_ folder.
+Electricity tariff paths are relative to the parent folder of ``detailed_filepath``.
   - ``elec_fixed_charge``: Monthly fixed charge for electricity.
   - ``elec_marginal_rate``: Marginal rate for electricity.
 Units are $/kWh.
   - ``gas_fixed_charge``: Monthly fixed charge for natural gas.